kimzuni/longvinter-docker-server/docs/en/README.md

 > The example docker run command and docker compose file in [How to Use](#how-to-use) already uses the needed policy.

 AUTO_UPDATE_CRON_EXPRESSION is a cron expression, in a Cron-Expression you define an interval for when to run jobs.
+This is affected by the environment variable TZ value and the default is set to run at midnight every night.

 > [!TIP]
 > This image uses Supercronic for crons